Exports rise marginally in August; trade deficit more than doubles to USD 27.98 billion | Business

 On the other hand, silver imports jumped to USD 684.34 million during the month under review from USD 15.49 million in the same month last year.

-A rise in import values in August has been witnessed in major commodity groups such as coal, coke & briquettes (133.64 percent to USD 4.5 billion), chemicals (43 percent to about USD 3 billion), and vegetable oil (41.55 percent to about USD 2 billion).
+Rise in import values in August has been witnessed in major commodity groups such as coal, coke & briquettes (133.64 per cent to USD 4.5 billion), chemicals (43 per cent to about USD 3 billion), and vegetable oil (41.55 per cent to about USD 2 billion).

-The export of petroleum products rose by 22.76 percent to USD 5.71 billion.
-Similarly, chemicals and pharma shipments increased by 13.47 percent and 6.76 percent to USD 2.53 billion and USD 2.14 billion respectively.
+Export of petroleum products rose by 22.76 per cent to USD 5.71 billion.
+Similarly, chemicals and pharma shipments increased by 13.47 per cent and 6.76 per cent to USD 2.53 billion and USD 2.14 billion respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)